kalai-transpiler/kalai/docs/Design.md

 However, because that group is in an expression position, we should only have one form, which should be an expression form.
-In order to achieve that we move all but the last form to preceed the current expression statement, declare a temp variable to store the result of the initialization, and put the temp variable in the original expression position.
+In order to achieve that we move all but the last form to before the current expression statement, declare a temp variable to store the result of the initialization, and put the temp variable in the original expression position.
 To do create the temp variable, we have a gensym2 function that looks like: